Diagnosing A Faulty Boiler Heat Exchanger [And What To Do Next]

-Water passes through the heat exchanger in the boiler, heating up in the process.
-The water is fed into the central heating system via a “flow” pipe.
-It circulates around the heating system and returns via the “return” pipe.
+In gas boilers, heat exchangers transfer the heat produced by combustion to water.
+The water then feeds into the central heating system via a “flow” pipe.
+It circulates around the heating system, and returns via the “return” pipe.

 As the water passes through radiators, towel rails, and pipework, it loses temperature.
-And, as it enters the heat exchanger again, it’s reheated, and the process continues.
+Then, as it enters the heat exchanger again, it’s reheated and the cycle continues.

 Like any part in a boiler, the heat exchanger can develop faults.

-Besides general wear and tear, there are two major things that cause heat exchanger problems.
+Besides general wear and tear, there are 2 major things that cause heat exchanger problems:

 First, head over to this map.

 If you’re located in an area that is considered moderate or hard, there’s a good chance that limescale has built up on the heat exchanger.

 Limescale comes from minerals in the water that’s fed into the heating system.
 It can attach itself to radiators, towel rails and pipes.
 And more importantly, it can attach itself to expensive parts, like the heat exchanger.